Publish a Public Notice: How to Avoid Mistakes

 • Be Aware of Holidays: Public holidays may shift a newspaper’s publishing schedule, so plan accordingly to ensure timely publication.

-For more detailed tips on meeting deadlines, check out How to Meet Deadlines for Publishing Public Notices.
+For more detailed tips on meeting deadlines, please see How to Meet Deadlines for Publishing Public Notices.

 How much does it cost to publish a public notice?